 Once such synthetic content is released, victims may face "significant challenges in preventing the counterfeit content from being reproduced or removed online."
 This may be more difficult in the US than in the EU, where the GDPR rules on the "right to erasure" require service providers to download certain content at the individual's request.
 However, even so, it is a painful experience for parents or children.

-In the always-on-the-go and need-to-share digital world, many of us hit the publish button and create a mountain of personal videos and photos found all over the internet.
+In the always-on-the-go, need-to-share digital world, many of us tap it of publishing and we create a mountain of personal videos and photos found all over the internet.
 These are innocent enough, but unfortunately, many of these images and videos are readily available for anyone to see.
 Those with malicious intent always seem to find a way to use this data and available technology for evil.
 This is how a lot of deepfakes are created, as, these days, anyone can create such content.

 Better to get ahead of the trend now to minimize the potential damage to you and your family.
 "Consider the following steps to reduce your risk of falling victim to a deepfake in the first place and minimize the potential impact should the worst-case scenario occur," suggests ESET's Muncaster: